shigueojp/Amplify-Cognito-Angular/README.md

 Setup your bucket policy on your s3 bucket hosting.

-1.Access your s3 bucket and edit bucket policy for:
+1. Access your s3 bucket and edit bucket policy for:
 ```
 {
     "Version": "2008-10-17",